 The Best Way to Invest a Lump Sum

 Sometimes we unexpectedly (or expectedly) come across money, be it through an inheritance or otherwise.
 Many who come into large sums of money believe that the best thing to do is to keep it tied up in their bank account, leaving it to earn a pitifully low interest in the process.
 Some of you may want to spend the money.
 Nothing wrong with that.
 Put that money towards a brand-new car, splash out on the latest high-end coffee making contraption, fuel the nightmarish desires that come hand in hand with a midlife crisis.
 We all like to indulge every now and then.
 If you’re one of many who are increasingly keen to look to the future, however, nursing your newly acquired nest-egg your money quickly takes precedence.
-But, how do I capitalise on my money you ask?
+But, what is the best way to invest a lump sum you ask?
 How can I make the most of what I’ve already got?
 The answer for many is simple-invest.
 As ever, one answer opens up even more questions- what is the best way to invest a lump sum?

 Finding the best way to invest your lump sum